FabioORamos/pingnoran/Demos/HybridActiveDirectory/LabInstructions/STAGE3 - Create Managed Microsoft AD within AWS.md

 Restart Jumpbox-AWS

-# STAGE 3E - Verify Domain Works
+# Verify Domain Works

 Open the active directory users and computers and verify you can connect to the AWS based domain

-# Stage 3 - FINISH
-Once you have connected ... you can finish this part of the DEMO
+Once you have connected ... you can finish this part of the DEMO.